liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/06-using-blade-to-create-modules.markdown

 list.
 If you don't see a BLADE module type that fits your need listed above, check the [BLADE](https://github.com/rotty3000/blade) repository.

-Once you find a suitable example project, copy it from BLADE to a new directory.
+Once you find a suitable example project, copy it from BLADE to a new folder.
 If you try to build the project after copying it, it won't work.
 You need to reconfigure the build file.